Elisassa/Code-Formatter-Advisor/README.md

 ### Example Commands

-1. Analyze a single file and display suggestions in the terminal:
+1. **Analyze a single file and display suggestions in the terminal**:
     ```bash
-    python main.py test.py
+    code-formatter-advisor test.py
     ```

-2. Analyze multiple files and save suggestions to an output file:
+2. **Analyze multiple files and save suggestions to an output file**:
     ```bash
-    python main.py test1.py test2.py --output suggestions.txt
+    code-formatter-advisor test1.py test2.py --output suggestions.txt
     ```

-3. Check the version of the tool:
+3. **Check the version of the tool**:
     ```bash
+    code-formatter-advisor --version
+    ```

+### Usage After Installing via PyPI

+If you installed Code-Formatter-Advisor using pip, you can simply run the following commands from anywhere:

+1. **Analyze a single file and display suggestions in the terminal**:
+    ```bash
+    code-formatter-advisor test.py
+    ```

+2. **Analyze multiple files and save suggestions to an output file**:
+    ```bash
+    code-formatter-advisor test1.py test2.py --output suggestions.txt
+    ```

+3. **Check the version of the tool**:
+    ```bash
-    python main.py --version
+    code-formatter-advisor --version
     ```

 ## 🔍Demonstration